juanantoniodamianv/motor-online/README.md

 **Important: Docker is required to run Supabase locally and it requires at least 7GB of memory.**

+## Setup

+- Copy the file `.env.local-example` into a new file `.env.local` and replace the variables with your own.
+- Run `npm install --include=optional` to install dependencies.

 ## Run Supabase Locally

 For a quick setup, we are using `npx`.